 - I was born and raised in Nairobi.
 I am the first born of three.

 - I took my first trip outside of Kenya at the age of 12 to Uganda with my mom and siblings.

 - I majored in Economics and History.
 I am also a Certified Public Accountant.

-- I’ve been to 17 African countries, 10 of them alone and my travel goal is to travel to all African countries before I hit 30.
+- I’ve been to 22 African countries, 13 of them solo and my travel goal is to travel to all African countries before I hit 30.

 - I’m terrible with directions which is funny because I travel alone sometimes